 Popular CD VIDEO models by Philips were the CDV475, CDV400, CDV 786 and CDV 486.
 Most of them are PAL players.

 What's your Philips CDV Series worth in 2021?
-Here are some recently sold items.
+Here are some recently sold items with prices.